 • Furnace filter: $10-$30

-In many cases, this problem is tied to a wrong thermostat setting or a dusty air filter that’s limiting airflow.
-Use the steps above to fix the problem.
+In many instances, this problem is linked to an incorrect thermostat setting or a dusty air filter that’s limiting airflow.
+Follow the steps above to resolve the problem.

 If this isn’t what’s happening, ensure your thermostat is set correctly and working properly.
 If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll seem like your furnace is running all the time.

-Alternatively, there might be an issue with the blower motor or your ductwork may be losing air, making your furnace run continuously to make up for the air loss.
+Alternatively, there might be a problem with the blower motor or your ductwork may be losing air, making your furnace run constantly to make up for the lost air.

 Estimated Repair Cost